Computer Science & Electrical Engineering

 Electrical Engineering Courses

 Fundamentals of digital computer design including appropriate number systems, boolean algebra, and basic digital circuits.
-Methods introduced will include the use of Karnaugh Maps and the Quine-Mckluskey procedure.
-Computer laboratory work will involve the use of current software for the design, analysis, and simulation of digital circuits.
+Methods introduced include the use of Karnaugh Maps and the Quine-Mckluskey procedure.
+Computer laboratory work involves the use of current software for the design, analysis, and simulation of digital circuits.
+Companion course to EENG 160L.

-This course provides an introduction to Electrical Engineering while exploring the fundamentals of Embedded System using Python.
+Provides an introduction to Electrical Engineering while exploring the fundamentals of Embedded System using Python.
 Topics include programming, basic input/output, control flow, and debugging.
-Laboratory exercises will include a diverse set of exercises, drawing from different areas in electrical engineering.
+Laboratory exercises include a diverse set of exercises, drawing from different areas in electrical engineering.
+Companion course to EENG 163L.

 EENG 199.
 DIRECTED STUDY.
 1-5 Credits.